Parmar2001/Data_Analyst_Portfolio/README.md

 ###  Mega Store Sales Dashboard and 15-Day Forecast Report
 The Mega Store Sales Dashboard is a data visualization tool that provides insights into sales performance, trends, and key metrics for the Mega Store.
 The 15-day sales forecast report provides predictions for sales in the Mega Store for the upcoming 15 days, aiding in strategic planning and decision-making.
-The forecast is generated using advanced predictive modeling techniques, considering historical sales data, seasonality.
+The forecast is generated using advanced predictive modelling techniques, considering historical sales data, and seasonality.
 #### Links
 - <a href="https://github.com/Parmar2001/Data_Analyst_Portfolio/blob/main/Power%20BI/Mega_stores_BI_Dashboard.pdf"> Mega Store Sales Dashboard : </a>